xerberde/ecosquirrel-dsa5-roller/README.md

 # Foundry VTT - DSA5 Dice Roller by xerber

-The module adds FoundryVTT functions to simple dice rolls, adapted for the game Das schwarze Auge / The Dark Eye.
+The module adds FoundryVTT functions to simple dice roll, adapted for the game Das schwarze Auge / The Dark Eye.

 After installation a new button is added to the left bar.
 When activated a popup will be displayed.